 The eight-inch low step-up setting is designed for people with joint issues.
 The 14-inch high setting should be enough to get almost anyone’s heart pounding.
 You can also adjust each leg of the deck separately to give you a number of additional angles.

 The biggest drawback of this weight bench is that it’s not padded.
 This one is plastic all the way around.
-That inherently because the Escape is more like a fitness station (as they call it), rather than just a weight bench.
+That is inherently because the Escape is more like a fitness station (as they call it), rather than just a weight bench.

 If you’re over about six feet one, you may have some neck overhang in the incline positions.